-While wonderfully tall, this waterfall was the least impressive of the three we visited near Inverness.
+While wonderfully tall, Falls of Foyers was the least impressive of the three waterfalls near Inverness we visited.
 However, this was by far our favorite trail and we only explored a portion of it.

 From the car park, we followed the rock steps down to the first viewpoint – enjoying the verses carved into rocks along the way.

-After enjoying both the up-close and further away views, we wandered through the forest for a little while, looking for red squirrels and taking in the fresh air.
+After enjoying both the up-close and further away views of Falls of Foyers, we wandered through the forest for a little while, looking for red squirrels and taking in the fresh air.
 And on the way back to the car, we couldn’t resist a snack from the quaint cafe overlooking the canyon.

 Trail length: Two to three miles.

 Difficulty: Moderate with lots of stairs up and down.